Chariot: Introduction in Ancient China

-During the Shang Dynasty, members of the royal family were buried with a complete household and servants, including a chariot, horses, and a charioteer.
+During the Shang dynasty, members of the royal family were buried with a complete household and servants, including a chariot, horses, and a charioteer.
 A Shang chariot was often drawn by two horses, but four-horse variants are occasionally found in burials.

-Jacques Gernet claims that the Zhou dynasty, which conquered the Shang ca. 1046 BCE, made more use of the chariot than did the Shang and "invented a new kind of harness with four horses abreast".
+Jacques Gernet claims that the Zhou dynasty, which conquered the Shang ca. 1046 BC, made more use of the chariot than did the Shang and "invented a new kind of harness with four horses abreast".
 The crew consisted of an archer, a driver, and sometimes a third warrior who was armed with a spear or dagger-axe.
-From the 8th to 5th centuries BCE the Chinese use of chariots reached its peak.
+From the 8th to 5th centuries BC the Chinese use of chariots reached its peak.
 Although chariots appeared in greater numbers, infantry often defeated charioteers in battle.

-Massed-chariot warfare became all but obsolete after the Warring-States Period (476–221 BCE).
+Massed-chariot warfare became all but obsolete after the Warring-States period (476–221 BC).
 The main reasons were increased use of the crossbow, use of long halberds up to 18 ft long and pikes up to 22 ft long, and the adoption of standard cavalry units, and the adaptation of mounted archery from nomadic cavalry, which were more effective.
-Chariots would continue to serve as command posts for officers during the Qin dynasty (221–206 BCE) and the Han Dynasty (206 BCE–220 CE), while armored chariots were also used during the Han Dynasty against the Xiongnu Confederation in the Han–Xiongnu War (133 BC to 89 CE), specifically at the Battle of Mobei (119 BCE).
+Chariots would continue to serve as command posts for officers during the Qin dynasty (221–206 BC) and the Han dynasty (206 BC–220 AD), while armored chariots were also used during the Han dynasty against the Xiongnu Confederation in the Han–Xiongnu War (133 BC to 89 AD), specifically at the Battle of Mobei (119 BC).

-Before the Han Dynasty, the power of Chinese states and dynasties was often measured by the number of chariots they were known to have.
+Before the Han dynasty, the power of Chinese states and dynasties was often measured by the number of chariots they were known to have.
 A country of a thousand chariots ranked as a medium country, and a country of ten thousand chariots ranked as a huge and powerful country.